 - Fry salmon cakes in hot olive oil until golden and crunchy on the outside.

-- Add salt and pepper to taste.
+- For the sauce mix yogurt, lemon juice, chopped chives and minced garlic in a small bowl.
+Add salt and pepper to taste.
 Let it sit for at least 15 minutes before serving for the flavours to blend.

 - You can also prepare these salmon cakes with fresh salmon.
 The taste is no doubt superior to the canned variety.

 - If not leftover mashed potatoes available, you can cook the potatoes specifically for the recipe.

 - Boil potatoes until tender and mash them while still hot.
 Poach your fresh salmon or steam or bake, in other words, cook it any way you like it and then proceed with the recipe.